 The Saros features a ¾-length main zipper that's okay at venting excess heat.
 It also has a fluffy neck baffle that's good for sealing heat in on frosty occasions.
 The synthetic insulation can be relied upon to maintain its ability to insulate if it gets wet.
 This bag, however, would score a little better in versatility if it had a longer zipper or another way to let heat escape on warmer nights.

 This bag has perhaps the most accessory features of any budget sleeping bag we tried.
 Some of these are useful, others not so much.
 Many of our testers, for example, consider the sleeping pad attachment system unnecessary, but thankfully, it's removable.
 The stash pocket, in contrast, is an accessory feature that we happen to like for keeping a headlamp or phone handy.

 Finally, the foot warmer pocket is a polarizing accessory.
-Some of our testers were rather fond of it.
-Others found it entirely unnecessary and thought the additional insulation needed would be more useful closer to your core than your extremities.
-With that said, it's up to you to decide if a small sleeve to tuck your feet inside is desirable.
+Some of our testers are rather fond of it.
+Others found it entirely unnecessary and thought it would be smarter to move the extra insulation closer to your core rather than your extremities.
+With that said, it's up to you to decide if a small insulated sleeve to tuck your feet inside is desirable.

 Although the Saros doesn't provide great weight or packed size performance, it has high-quality materials and construction.
-Many of our testers found its accessory features a bit much, but there will be plenty of consumers that feel the opposite.
-For those that will fully appreciate its extra bells and whistles, it offers a decent value.
+Many of our testers think its accessory features are a bit much, but there will be plenty of consumers that feel the opposite.
+For those that can fully appreciate its extra bells and whistles, it offers a decent value.

 — Jack Cramer